VivyTeam/microfrontend-example/README.md

-# poc-portal
+# microfrontend-example

-A proof of concept for the Web Portal.
-Web applications are being wrapped in custom elements and served from a thin integration layer.
+A proof of concept and template for a micro frontend setup with Typescript, React and Web Components.

-## To run a micro frontend app individually
+## How to run

-1. To install the directory which is at the same level as `lerna.json` run `yarn`

-2. Navigate to the modules `cd modules` and from there to the app you would like to start.
-While you are at the same level as `packahe.json` run `yarn dev`

-3. The app runs on your browser at `http://localhost:8080/`
+### Watch and serve entire application

+From the top level directory:

+- Run `yarn`
+- Run `lerna boostrap`
+- Run `yarn serve`

+### Watch and serve individual application

+- Navigate to a application folder (ie. `/modules/*`)
+- Run `yarn serve`

+This will run and serve only the chosen application

 # Rules of the Micro Frontends